 Budget justification

 Per the MT’s comment, we are spreading our budget request to build 2 CPFs over 2 years, 1 in year 1 and a second in year 2.
 However, we have learned that getting parts from our (or any) shop for one CPF at a time takes remarkably more time and money than getting parts for multiple units simultaneously.
-In order to reduce this unnecessary overhead, our budget request is about 10% more than is strictly required to build 1 unit as this will allow us to build the piece parts simultaneously for both units in year
+In order to reduce this unnecessary overhead, our budget request is about 10% more than is strictly required to build 1 unit as this will allow us to build the piece parts simultaneously for both units during year 1.

 Project team

 Ken Johnson, Yui Takeshita, Andrea Fassbender, Gene Massion, and Chemical Sensor Lab personnel.

+Wave Glider support for field deployments (Christopher Wahl) and data processing (Jeff Sevadjian) is begin requested in the Fassbender Lab proposal (#901817) on behalf of Fassbender and Takeshita.

 Project lab and office space requirements